wp-plugins/responsify-wp/README.txt

 * The content filter now works on PHP 5.3

 == Upgrade Notice ==

+= 1.4.3 =
+Bugfix.
+If an image is beeing inserted by a shortcode, the generated markup could be replaced.

 = 1.4.2 =
 Bugfix.
 On PHP 5.3.28, the plugin could make the site crash.
 Not anymore!